The Healthy Start Coalition of Miami-Dade Fetal and Infant Mortality Review (FIMR) Project

 Who is part of FIMR?

-Potential members come from the entire community and include individuals and agency representatives who:
+Potential members include individuals and agency representatives who:

 Get in Touch.
 Get Involved.